 Rental agreement with a guarantor

-Everything you need to know to be a guarantor
+Everything you need to know about rental agreements with guarantors

-What a guarantor is and why this role is sometimes needed in a rental agreement.
+Read, who is a guarantor and why this role sometimes is important in a rental agreement.

 Understand the responsibilities and risks that come with being a guarantor.